lgmoneda/lgmoneda.github.io/_posts/2022-03-12-manager-report-expectations-doc.md

 A *bonus* is that the document can serve many clients of that person.
 If other people beyond the direct manager have expectations about that person, share the document.

-### Clarify how expectations relate to the performance grade
+### Clarity on how expectations relate to the performance grade

 Commonly, companies have a Performance Review associated with a Performance grade.
 The grade makes the expectations doc trickier.
 The best thing is to state the core job and clarify how it will relate to a performance grade.